makovalab-psu/HalfDeep/example/README.md

 HalfDeep attempts to automatically detect half-depth intervals.
 It shows these intervals in red.
 For this dataset it has incorrectly called all of the FAKE1 scaffold as half-deep.
-This detection is stilla  work in progress.
+This detection is still a  work in progress.

 <img src="https://github.com/makovalab-psu/HalfDeep/blob/master/example/genomic_data/halfdeep/fake_genome/half_deep.dat.jpg?raw=true">